reactabular/reactabular/docs/installing.md

 ![Reactabular packages](./images/overall.png)

+The packages expect Lodash 4 in order to work!

 [reactabular-easy](https://www.npmjs.com/package/reactabular-easy) is an exception to this rule as it uses multiple packages.
 You still have to install the Reactabular specific ones yourself as those have been marked as peer dependencies.